-The New Nominating Committee and the Proposed New Board (other than Tan Kok Heng and Lu King Seng) are of the view that (i) the Proposed Independent Directors are individually and collectively able to commit sufficient time and resources to discharge their respective duties, and are suitable and possess the relevant experience to be appointed as Proposed Independent Directors, as a whole, represent a strong and independent element on the Proposed New Board which is able to exercise objective judgment on corporate affairs independently from the Controlling Shareholders.
+The New Nominating Committee and the Proposed New Board (other than Tan Kok Heng and Lu King Seng) are of the view that (i) the Proposed Independent Directors are individually and collectively able to commit sufficient time and resources to discharge their respective duties, and are suitable and possess the relevant experience to be appointed as Proposed Independent Directors of the Company post Completion; and (ii) the Proposed Independent Directors, as a whole, represent a strong and independent element on the Proposed New Board which is able to exercise objective judgment on corporate affairs independently from the Controlling Shareholders.
 Tan Kok Heng and Lu King Seng have abstained from participating in the deliberations on their ability to carry out their duties as a Proposed Independent Director.